 Set up the appointment – pick a time when you will be undisturbed and available to truly focus on the session.
 Ideally, be alone in the house/office or car.
 Consider placing a do not disturb sign on your door if necessary.
-Contact me with your avaliability stating that you'd like Skype appointments.
+Contact me with your availability stating that you'd like video appointments.
 Read through the therapeutic contract once that is sent to you.
 A benefit to using headphones as well is that what I say cannot be heard by anyone else, thus ensuring more confidentiality if you are not alone.

-Sort out payment – PayPal processes this and you can add any discount code you may have received from me for concession or another reason or BACS.
+Sort out payment – PayPal or BACS are my accepted methods currently.
 You will then receive an email to confirm your purchase if requested.